 Scientific Name(s): Petroselinum crispum (Mill.)
 Nyman ex A. W. Hill.
-Family: Apiaceae (carrots)

 Contraindications have not yet been identified.

+GRAS when used as food.
 Adverse effects from the ingestion of parsley oil include headache, giddiness, loss of balance, convulsions, and renal damage.

 While no major toxicities have been reported with the use of parsley, pregnant women should not take parsley because of possible uterotonic effects.

 Parsley is an annual herb indigenous to the Mediterranean region, but now cultivated worldwide with numerous varieties available.
 It has erect stems and non-hairy bright green leaves.
 Parsley produces an umbel of tiny flowers and characteristic ribbed fruit ("seeds").
 Parsley seed oil and herb oil are obtained from the above-ground plant parts by steam distillation, while the dried leaf flakes are sold commercially as a culinary herb.1, 2, 3